cwendorf/EASI/docs/functions/plotMeanComplex.md

 ### Description

-Provides the plot of the the confidence intervals for a mean contrasts and the difference between those contrasts.
+Provides the plot of the confidence intervals for mean contrasts and the difference between those contrasts.

 ### Usage